chemerisuk/better-dom/README.md

 * [better-ajaxify](https://github.com/chemerisuk/better-ajaxify) - Ajax websites engine

 ## Notes about old IEs
 For IE8-9 support you have to incude conditional comment above into head.
-The excellent __html5shiv__ library is used to fix lack of support of new HTML5 elements in legacy browsers and the HTC file helps to implement live extensions support.
+The excellent __html5shiv__ library is used to fix the HTML5 elements bug in legacy browsers and the HTC file helps to implement live extensions support.

-#### Verify content-type header
+#### Setup content-type header
-HTC behaviors have to serve up with a content-type header of "text/x-component", otherwise IE will simply ignore the behavior.
-Many web servers are preconfigured to serve the correct content-type, but others are not.
+HTC behaviors have to serve up with a content-type header of “text/x-component”, otherwise IE will simply ignore the file.
+Many web servers are preconfigured with the correct content-type, but others are not.

     AddType text/x-component .htc

 #### Same domain limitation
-IE requires that the HTC behavior file must be in the same domain as the HTML page which uses it.
-If you try to load the behavior from a different domain, you will get an "Access Denied" error.
+IE requires that the HTC file must be in the same domain with as the HTML page which uses it.
+If you try to load the behavior from a different domain, you will get an “Access Denied” error.

 ## Browser support
 * Chrome